-If you are struggling to reach your goals, then you are going to love our talk today.
-Not only will you get my goal reaching tips but also my goal setting worksheet pdf.
-Download it and print it out and get ready to start reaching every single goal you set going forward.
+If you are struggling to reach your goals, this article on goal setting will help.
+Not only will you get my goal-reaching tips but also my goal setting worksheet pdf.
+Download it, print it out, and get ready to start reaching every single goal you set going forward.

 I have a secret to share with you.
 I LOVE to set goals.

 There is nothing I love more than a brand-new tablet of paper and my favorite pen.
 It inspires me to dream and plan.
 And with a new year just around the corner, I am even more excited to get busy creating a life I love.
 Sometimes, coming up with a list of goals is the easy part.
 It’s the follow-through that can be a bit tricky.

 Simple goal setting is a technique I came up with after I found myself year after year, setting this huge and unrealistic list of goals and only achieving a fraction of them.